 Yes |

-ALIAS is a pseudo-record that works like a CNAME record but can be used safely at the zone apex because it always resolves to A (or AAAA) record(s).
-Resolution to the target is a completely internal process—DNS recursors making the query will not be able to differentiate between an ALIAS record and a “real” A (or AAAA) record.
-When queried, an ALIAS record will always return one or more A or AAAA records.
-Since ALIAS is a pseudo-record, the query result will never contain ALIAS.
+(NS1-specific) ALIAS is a special record type that works like a CNAME record but can be used safely at the zone apex.
+On the NS1 platform, ALIAS records always resolve to A and AAAA records by running a DNS resolver in each of NS1’s PoPs.
+Resolution to the target is a completely internal process — DNS recursors making the query will not be able to differentiate between an ALIAS record and an A (or AAAA) record.
+An ALIAS record will always return one or more A or AAAA records.
+Since ALIAS is a pseudo-record, the response will never include the ALIAS record itself.

-Use an ALIAS record to achieve the same functionality as a CNAME record at the zone apex. |
+Use ALIAS records to achieve CNAME-like behavior at the primary or secondary zone apex. |

-Do not use an ALIAS record outside of the zone apex. |
+Do not add an ALIAS record outside of the zone apex. |

-Source record type: |
+Source record type |

-Target record type: |
+Target record type |

-A or AAAA |
+A or AAAA (address) record |

-Query result: |
+Query result |

 A or AAAA record(s) |